coderside/CoderSide/README.rst

 This application is a mashup that takes data from several others web apps :

 - LinkedIn : current job (headline).
-- GitHub : repositories, number of followers & forks.
+- GitHub : repositories, followers, forks, contributions.
-- Twitter : description, number of followers, timeline.
+- Twitter : description, followers, timeline.
 - Klout : score, influencers, influencees and their Twitter/Klout account.

-CoderGuy assume that the searched coder guy must have a GitHub account.
+CoderSide assume that the searched coder guy must have a GitHub account.
 This is the entry point of the application.

 Process
 -------